WeiShaoD/neuroimage-menu/docs/source/GitHub/Gitcommand_menu.rst

 Then, use git clone to get the remote directory from your GitHub repository

 ..  image:: git_ssh.PNG

+git clone
+*********

+git clone is a Git command line that target an existing repository and create a clone in your directory. it is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory.

 use ``git clone git@github.com:WeiShaoD/dinner_menu.git``